kwassarman/Chem308/Quantum_ideas.md

 $$\hat{p}=-i\hbar\frac{\partial}{\partial x}.$$

-The *Heisenburg Uncertainty Principle* says that the uncertainty of position and momentum can never both be know absolutely.
+The *Heisenberg Uncertainty Principle* says that the uncertainty of position and momentum can never both be know absolutely.
 This is because the functions that satisfy the position operator do not satisfy the momentum operator and vice versa.
 The principle says the product of uncertainty of position and momentum is greater than or equal to $$\frac{\hbar}{2}$$.

 ## Kinetic Energy Operator $$(\hat{T})$$